BRCC cuts ribbon for new on-campus restaurant

 BATON ROUGE - Baton Rouge Community College hosted a ribbon-cutting ceremony for the new on-campus restaurant Tre’s Street Kitchen Friday afternoon.

 Tre’s Street Kitchen has specialized in on-campus dining for the Greater Baton Rouge and New Orleans areas since 2020.
-The opening comes just 2 weeks after the beginning of BRCC’s fall semester.
+The opening comes just two weeks after the beginning of BRCC’s fall semester.

 Trending News